 Realizing height plots would not be very visible from the default view, rotation, zoom and movement was implemented first.
-After having that ability height plots were constructed.
+After having the ability we constructed the height plots as follows.
 Since vertex already had x and y-coordinates, all that was needed was to add a z-coordinate.
 An extra array to track the height of each vertex was used, as the original simulation and its data-structures should not be disturbed.
 As value for the height any of the primary datasets can be chosen.
 When drawing a vertex the stored height from the array is then rendered using that value for the z-coordinate.